 Sequencing: “Hey You” at the Beginning or the End of Side Three?

 Some have argued that “Hey You” makes more sense in the narrative between “Comfortably Numb” and “The Show Must Go On” and that Pink has just completely withdrawn from his world in the previous song, “Goodbye Cruel World”.
 One of the arguments is that it makes more sense for Pink to reach out later on in a call for help outside his “wall” between him and the audience, so to speak, at the show he’s about to perform.
-And in production demos, you can hear the tracks in that sequence.
+It is a valid point and in the production demos, you can hear the tracks in that sequence.

 I think “Hey You” works better at the beginning of the half where it was eventually released.
 Thinking of The Wall as theater, “Hey You” is an excellent way to begin the second “act.”
 It ties in several themes both musically and conceptually.
 For me, it’s a combination of an overture for the second act and a call for help from Pink from a very lonely place.

-During my production, I created a demo with “Hey You” sequenced between “Numb” and “Show” just to see how a finished version would sound.
+Just to hear for myself, I created a demo with “Hey You” sequenced between “Numb” and “Show” just to see how a finished version would sound.
 Thematically it may work but musically it just seemed to float out there.
-In the final version my mix of The Wall Complete, I left “Hey You” right where it is.
+Overall, it was a good call and “Hey You” is perfect right where it is.

 Pink Floyd Off The Wall – Special Radio Construction (1979).
 (4:40) A rare 1979 US 8-track, radio-friendly promo sampler LP for The Wall album distributed mainly to radio stations.
-This version has a clean outro which fades out completely before any of the television sound effects preceding “Is There Anybody Out There?”.
-It’s an early fade, rather than extending the outro.
+This version has a clean outro.
+The mix fades out early and completely before any of the television sound effects preceding “Is There Anybody Out There?” rather than an actual extended, clean outro.
+Missed opportunity there to get an extra second or two of Waters’ echoing vocal.
 Mastering of the vinyl was a little better than the mastering of the LP due to its deeper grooves.

 “Comfortably Numb” / “Hey You” single (1980).
 (4:40) Nothing edited.
 It’s all here.
 The original US version is just a lousy, noisy pressing on crappy Columbia 7″ styrene.